 A July 2020 Medscape poll of medical professionals with children reveals over 40 percent are very concerned over health with in-person classes.
 Responding to the question, “If in-person school is an option for your children but not required, will you send them?” almost as many replied, ”Yes, with reservations.”
 More than a third feel remote learning is less effective than in-person classes.

 Whenever there are two difficult choices to make, people often compromise.
 Some districts will stagger a few hours or days for in-person classes.
-Remaining time is virtual.
-The goal is for children to learn and everyone to return home healthy.
+The remaining time is virtual.
+The goal is for children to learn and for everyone to return home healthy.
 To that end, states and city officials need to discuss all problematic scenarios.
 If it is not possible to protect the safety of children on campus, what options are available?